johnW-ret/Retruate.Languages/aware/README.md

 writer.Name = "Eric Wong"; // allowed
 ```

 If you're not familiar with the feature.
 Essentially, you demarcate reference types with `?`s to annotate that a variable can possibly be `null`.
-When you try to perform an operation using a `Person?` that would result in a `NullReferenceException`, you receive a compiler error or warning, depending on how you've configured your project.
+When you try to perform an operation using a `Person?` that could possibly result in a `NullReferenceException`, you receive either a compiler error or a warning, depending on how you've configured your project.
 When you check that a variable of type `Person?` is not `null`, from that point forward the compiler treats the variable as a `Person`, meaning it assumes it's not `null` and doesn't spit warnings or errors as long as it can guarantee it maintains a not-`null` state.

 What this means is that if you have a method that takes a `Person?`, and you check that it isn't `null`, if you then pass it to a method that takes a `Person`, you can syntactically guarantee that a reference is not `null` and eliminate unnecessary checks within your application code.